 Tampa is a mecca for sports.
 In the spring, fans flock to see their favorite major league players as they prepare for the upcoming season in the Grapefruit League.
 When the Major League Baseball season starts, you can check out the Tampa Bay Rays.
 Other local major professional teams include the National Football League's Tampa Bay Buccaneers and the National Hockey League's Tampa Bay Lightning.

-There's also plenty of water activities to partake in like paddleboarding, fishing and water biking.
+There's also plenty of events and water activities to partake in like paddleboarding, fishing and water biking.
 The area also has plenty of shopping historic tours.

 I-275 is the main highway that runs through Tampa.
 Those coming in from Central Florida will travel on I-4.
 FL-589 and FL-618 are toll expressways that traverse North and South Tampa respectively.
 Finally, I-75 is a road that connects all of the major highways.
 This makes it a good road when you are entering and exiting the Tampa area